smbrose/FederatedAuth/WhitePaper/centralised-vs-decentralised.md

 - Self-Sovereign Identity

-- “Provenance :information about entities, activities, and people involved in producing a piece of data or thing, which can be used to form assessments about its quality, reliability or trustworthiness”.
-[W3C PROV](https://www.w3.org/TR/prov-overview/).
+- “Provenance is information about entities, activities, and people involved in producing a piece of data or thing, which can be used to form assessments about its quality, reliability or trustworthiness”.
+SOURCE: [W3C PROV](https://www.w3.org/TR/prov-overview/).

 - “Data integrity is the opposite of data corruption.
-The overall intent of any data integrity technique is the same: ensure data is recorded exactly as intended” [Wikipedia](https://en.wikipedia.org/wiki/Data_integrity).
+The overall intent of any data integrity technique is the same: ensure data is recorded exactly as intended”.
+SOURCE: [Wikipedia](https://en.wikipedia.org/wiki/Data_integrity).

-- “Trust is the characteristic that one entity is willing to rely upon a second entity to execute a set of actions and/or to make set of assertions about a set of subjects and/or scopes” [OASIS](https://docs.oasis-open.org/wss-m/wss/v1.1.1/os/wss-SOAPMessageSecurity-v1.1.1-os.html).
+- “Trust is the characteristic that one entity is willing to rely upon a second entity to execute a set of actions and/or to make set of assertions about a set of subjects and/or scopes”.
+SOURCE: [OASIS](https://docs.oasis-open.org/wss-m/wss/v1.1.1/os/wss-SOAPMessageSecurity-v1.1.1-os.html).